evainfeld/impakt-back/README.md

 **2**:

-GSI Key name has to be uppercase allways:
+GSI Key name has to be uppercase allways if using composite keys as SK:

 ```graphql
 @key(name: "Org", fields: ["org", "category", "title"], queryField: "listEventByOrg" )